raspberrypilearning/mood-indicator/en/step_7.md

 Here are some other ideas you could try:
 + Do some testing with your audience then improve usability
-+ Add more moods, colours and lights
++ Add more moods, colours, and lights
 + Continue to craft your device to improve the structure or design
 + Add sound to your device using a buzzer